#PressforProgress: Why investing in women matters

 On International Women's Day, SHOPS Plus highlights the empowerment of women by increasing their access to health products and information, and strengthening the business capacity of female private health care providers.

-Learn how SHOPS Plus is investing in health business owners in Tanzania and Senegal, helping a health company in Nepal become more gender sensitive, and engaging beauticians in Afghanistan to share important health information with their customers.
+Learn how SHOPS Plus is investing in health business owners in Tanzania and Senegal, and helping a health company in Nepal become more gender sensitive.

 Tanzania: Strengthening health businesses to increase access to services in rural settings

 Accredited drug dispensing outlets (ADDOs) are the first entry point into the health system for 75% of the country’s rural population.
 SHOPS Plus is working to strengthen the sustainability of these outlets by building the capacity of their owners and dispensers, of which 39% of owners and 90% of dispensers are women.
 Read more and watch video

 Senegal: Training helps midwife increase savings and expand services after setback